YihanWangAstro/SpaceHubWeb/websrc/webpages/initial_condition.md

  @endcode

 @section random_orbit Create random phase Kepler orbit.
 It's frequently needed to generate random phase orbit to perform Monte Carlo simulations.
-SpaceHub provides a place holder `space::orbit::isotherm` to indicate this phase will be generated isothermally.
+SpaceHub provides a place holder `space::orbit::isotherm` to indicate a phase parameter will be generated isothermally.
 This place holder can be placed to any phase orbital parameters like @bflabel{i}, @bflabel{Omega}, @bflabel{omega} and @bflabel{nu}.

-If phase parameter is placed,
+If phase parameters are placed,

 - @bflabel{i} : cos(i) is uniformly distributed in [-1,1].
-- @bflabel{Omega} Omega is uniformly distributed in [-pi, pi].
+- @bflabel{Omega} : Omega is uniformly distributed in [-pi, pi].
-- @bflabel{omega} omega is uniformly distributed in [-pi, pi].
+- @bflabel{omega} : omega is uniformly distributed in [-pi, pi].
-- @bflabel{nv} corresponding nv with @rlabel{M}(mean anomaly) is uniformly distributed in [-pi, pi].
+- @bflabel{nv} : corresponding nv with @rlabel{M}(mean anomaly) is uniformly distributed in [-pi, pi].
 Check the orbital parameters table above.

 The way to use this place holder.